thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 the maximum amount of useful information through its logging interface.

-The logging library used is `slf4j,` which in fact acts as a bridge to whichever logging implementation you might want to use in your application (for example, `log4j`).
+The logging library used is `slf4j,` which in fact acts as a bridge to whichever logging implementation we might want to use in our application (for example, `log4j`).

-Thymeleaf classes will log `TRACE`, `DEBUG` and `INFO`-level information, depending on the level of detail you desire, and besides general logging it will use three special loggers associated with the TemplateEngine class which you can configure separately for different purposes:
+Thymeleaf classes will log `TRACE`, `DEBUG` and `INFO`-level information, depending on the level of detail we desire, and besides general logging it will use three special loggers associated with the TemplateEngine class which we can configure separately for different purposes:

  * `org.thymeleaf.TemplateEngine.CONFIG` will output detailed configuration of